vuestorefront/vue-storefront/packages/core/docs/general/getting-started.md

 # Getting started

-If you want to get started with Vue Storefront the easiest way to do this is to set up your project through our CLI tool.
+If you want to get started with Vue Storefront, the easiest way to do this is to set up your project through our CLI tool.
+It can be installed globally through NPM:

-To make use of Vue Storefront CLI simply install it globally through NPM:

 <code-group>
 <code-block title="YARN">